Myagi/react-native-uploader/README.md

 If you don't want use rnpm, do this
 ### iOS
-1. `npm install react-native-uploader --save`
+1. `npm install "Myagi/react-native-uploader" --save`
 2. In XCode, in the project navigator, right click `Libraries` ➜ `Add Files to [your project's name]`
 3. Go to `node_modules` ➜ `react-native-uploader` ➜ `RNUploader` and add `RNUploader.xcodeproj`
 4. In XCode, in the project navigator, select your project.
 Add `libRNUploader.a` to your project's `Build Phases` ➜ `Link Binary With Libraries`